Multiplicative magic cubes

 What are multiplicative magic cubes?

 Multiplicative magic cubes are cubes which are magic using multiplication instead of addition.
-The used numbers can't be consecutive, but they are required to be distinct.
+The numbers used can't be consecutive, but they must be distinct.
 A reminder of some definitions, similar to additive cubes:

 It seems that the first multiplicative magic cubes were published in 1913 by Harry A. Sayles in The Monist in 1913.
 This paper was republished in the book Magic squares and cubes by W.S.
 Andrews, where we can find (page 293) two cubes: